 Bunchberry: Bunchberry trees produce red clusters of stone fruit in northern regions of North America.
 These fruits are bland tasting and better left for the birds.

-Chokeberry: Chokeberry shrubs are often used as landscape plants because they are drought tolerant, disease resistant and grow under the shade of other trees.
+Chokeberry (Aronia): Chokeberry shrubs are often used as landscape plants because they are drought tolerant, disease resistant and grow under the shade of other trees.
 The fruit is acerbic, but makes good wine and preserves.
+Known as a superfruit.
+Learn more.

 Chokecherry: The chokecherry grows wild throughout many parts of the West, although it grows easily in gardens, as well.
 Use this tart fruit in jams and syrups.